MissAllSunday/F3plugins/README.md

 GET /gravatar/@email
 ```

-If no email param is provided or gravatar return an error, the class will generate a generic identicon via \Image()->identicon();
+If no email param is provided or gravatar returns an error, the class will generate a generic identicon via \Image()->identicon();

 To enable the route, put a call to \Gravatar::instance(); on your index.php file before the call to $f3->run(); or wherever you prefer.